sabio-engineering/cookbook-dvelp/handbook/professional-development/developer-proficiency.md

 * Managing all client communication on a project
 * Being able to attend sales meetings and bring your technical expertise to the conversation
 * Using your technical knowledge to put together a plan based on client requirements (Solutions Engineering)
-* Being able to talk to customers, understand their business goals and translate their needs into user stories

 ## Tech Lead